This function iterates over a tree sequence and returns IBD tracts between pairs of individuals or nodes

 (see https://tskit.dev/tskit/docs/stable/python-api.html#tskit.TreeSequence.ibd_segments).

-Iternally, this function leverages the tskit TreeSequence
+Iternally, this function leverages the tskit TreeSequence method

-.
-However, note that the ts_ibd
+ibd_segments.
+However, note that the ts_ibd function always

 returns a data frame of IBD tracts, it does not provide an option to iterate